 Artist, Theologian, and Teacher

-October marked two years with Jonathan Anderson, our postdoctoral fellow in visual art and theology.
+This spring marks three academic years with Jonathan Anderson, DITA’s postdoctoral fellow in visual art and theology.
 Anderson has been an invaluable addition to our program and the life of the Divinity School.

 He is both a visual artist and leading scholar in the field of visual art and theology.
 His teaching has enhanced the life of DITA’s academic community, and his research continues to contribute a meaningful perspective in the field of contemporary art.
 As he says in a recent article, “Within the vast and varied scholarship of contemporary art, the relations between conceptual art and religion generally have not received careful investigation.”
 Anderson seeks to adjust this by investigating and revealing theological influences and implications in contemporary art through critical and constructive research.